-- O Drug Delivery.
-PhotoLink technology can be used to create reservoirs to entrap drugs on the surface of medical devices.
-These drugs can then be released from the surface on a controlled basis by tailoring the polymers, by adjusting the extent of crosslinking, or by using a barrier coating to control diffusion.
-For example, SurModics has developed a PhotoLink coating that would allow a coronary stent manufacturer to incorporate a drug onto the stent directed at reducing the incidence of restenosis (the re-narrowing of the artery). - Wettability.
+- Wettability.
 PhotoLink hydrophilic coatings have been shown in tests by the Company and its licensees to accelerate liquid flow rates on normally hydrophobic (water repelling) materials by 75%.
 Rapid point-of-care diagnostic tests, such as home monitoring or physician monitoring of glucose levels in diabetics, are currently done by pricking a patient's finger and carefully placing a drop of blood onto a polymer strip which is then inserted into a blood glucose reader.
-The Company believes that the time it takes for the blood to flow up the strip to provide the patient with a readout can be dramatically reduced and the consistency can be greatly improved with PhotoLink technology. - O Cell Growth, Tissue Integration and Other Tissue Engineering.
+The Company believes that the time it takes for the blood to flow up the strip to provide the patient with a readout can be dramatically reduced and the consistency can be greatly improved with PhotoLink technology. - Cell Growth, Tissue Integration and Other Tissue Engineering.
 Studies have shown that attachment of extracellular matrix proteins and peptides onto surfaces of implantable medical devices improves host cell attachment, growth and subsequent tissue integration.
 PhotoLink technology has been used to coat biomedical devices with photoreactive collagens and other proteins upon which cells normally grow within the body.
 Company studies have shown that biomedical devices (such as vascular grafts and ocular implants) coated with such proteins, have improved attachment, growth of cells and acceptance by surrounding tissues.
-In addition, the Company is also using its PhotoLink technology to produce three-dimensional scaffolds to promote bone regeneration. - Biomolecule Immobilization.
-During a DNA gene analysis, typically hundreds of different probes need to be placed in a pattern on a surface, called a DNA array.
-These arrays can be used by the pharmaceutical industry to screen for new drugs, by genome mappers to sequence unknown portions of the human genome, or by diagnostic companies to search a patient sample for disease causing bacteria or viruses.
+In addition, the Company is also using its PhotoLink technology to produce three-dimensional scaffolds to promote bone regeneration. - Disconless Description During a DNA gene analysis, typically hundreds of different probes need to be placed in a pattern on a surface, called a DNA microarray.
+These microarrays are used by the pharmaceutical industry to screen for new drugs, by genome mappers to sequence unknown portions of the human genome, or by diagnostic companies to search a patient sample for disease causing bacteria or viruses.
 However, DNA does not readily adhere to most surfaces that are important for DNA assays.
-The Company has demonstrated a versatile method for the immobilization of DNA on various surfaces.
+The Company has demonstrated a versatile method for the immobilization of DNA on various surfaces and introduced a coated slide during fiscal 1999.